Media Relations Broadcast Studio

 - pre-recorded tape-sync

-Live broadcast quality audio for radio is transmitted via ISDN.
+Live broadcast quality audio for radio is transmitted via Comrex or ISDN; smartphone recordings and file sharing are also available.
 Recorded tape-syncs can be arranged.

 Broadcast media support: